Functions

 allowed to return different data types.
 All functions, when in a code path where a return

 "secret" type.
-Refer to the None
+Refer to the None data type documentation for details.

 Recursion